How to Make German Wiener Schnitzel

 Season with Salt, Pepper, paprika and garlic on both sides

-* Line up 3 plates in each one you will put :
+- Line up 3 plates in each one you will put, the following

-Using a fork ( or your fingers will get mushy-gooey) dust the meat in flour
+- Using a fork ( or your fingers will get mushy-gooey) dust the meat in seasoned flour

-Let them rest for a couple of minutes before putting in frying pan.
+- Let them rest for a couple of minutes before putting them into the frying pan.

 Fry the Schnitzel